olegkrivtsov/zf3-api-reference/README.md

 # Background

-Some time ago I wanted to read a well-structured API reference for Zend Framework 3 in an HTML format to read it online.
+Some time ago I wanted to have a well-structured API reference for Zend Framework 3 in an HTML format to read it online.
 Unfortunatelly, I couldn't find one, so I decided to generate it myself.
 To do that, I've created a tool, [php-api-doc-maker](https://github.com/olegkrivtsov/php-api-doc-maker).

 # Generating Yourself